Deltares-research/data-management-suite/README.md

 docker compose up
 ```

-For that you might have to set up the database initially.
-You can do that by running the following command:
+When running the server in a docker container for the first time, you might have to set up the database initially:
 ```
 docker compose exec web npm run e2e:setupdb
 ```